 - Docking station; pin contamination and cleaning recommendations.

-- Identification of incorrect solder alloy types, as required by RoHS for solder containing lead (banned).
+- Identification of incorrect solder alloy types, as required by RoHS for solder containing banned lead.

 - Residual flux from soldering giving corrosion problems in moist application atmospheres.
-Detection of chlorine corrosion accelerant indicating perhaps a chlorinated flux which can corrode components for example.
+Detection of chlorine corrosion accelerant indicating perhaps a chlorinated flux which can corrode components.